vernak2539/words-byvernacchia/src/content/blog/2023/12/optimising-ci-cd-processes.md

 a [DORA](https://dora.dev/) metric, is a great metric to track, and the one I'm going to focus on in this post.
 Disagree with me in the comments (or don't, up to you).

+Lead Time for Changes encompasses much more than just CI/CD (again IMO).
+For example, how long it takes for a commit to get into production also depends on our interactions with Product Manager/Owners, Designers, other engineers (via reviews), etc.

-At Deliveroo, our deployment system, Hopper, tracks this automagically for us, which is amazing.
+At Deliveroo our deployment system, Hopper, tracks this automagically for us, which is amazing.

-Before I started the work I describe in this post, we had quite a large Daily Median Lead Time to Change (can't really say the actual number...).
+Before I started the work I describe in this post, we had quite a high Lead Time to Change (can't really say the actual number...).

 After these optimisations were implemented, we saw around a 50% reduction.
 More can be done to reduce this number outside the CI/CD process.

-Now, I'm not saying that all of that reduction is attributed to these optimisations, but after gathering qualitative feedback from myself (so unbiased) and the teams I work with, I can say they were definitely helpful in some form!
+Please note, I'm not saying that all the reduction is attributed to these optimisations, but after gathering qualitative feedback from myself (so unbiased) and the teams I work with, I can say they were definitely helpful!

 ## Let's get on the same page!